131st Reconnaissance Battalion (Ukraine): History

 On 10 March 2020, at a position near Pisky, separatists' ATGMs hit a GAZ-66 of the battalion, two soldiers of the battalion, Soltys Viktor Mykolayovych and Andriy Oleksandrovych Vedeshin were killed and eight more were wounded, an additional soldier, Perezhogin Ilya Nikolaevich was killed by a sniper attack at the same position.

 On 23 August 2021, a soldier of the battalion, Aksyonov Alexander Vasilyevich was killed as a result of separatist shelling on a stronghold.

-Since the beginning of the full-scale Russian invasion of Ukraine, the battalion has actively participated in the Southern Ukraine campaign performing defensive, assault, reconnaissance, and other special tasks.
+Since the beginning of the 2022 Russian invasion of Ukraine, the battalion has actively participated in the Southern Ukraine campaign performing defensive, assault, reconnaissance, and other special tasks.

 In early March 2022, a reconnaissance group of the battalion came under enemy fire near Luhove and a soldier, Obertiy Mykola Grigorovich went MIA and was later confirmed dead.
 A soldier of the battalion, Petruk Valentyn Vasylovich was killed in action on 23 April 2022 in Pokrovsk.
 An officer of the battalion, Gutnik Vadim Svyatoslavovych was killed in combat as a result of shelling on 26 July 2022.
 In September 2022, a reconnaissance group of the battalion successfully adjusted artillery and aviation fire on a Russian troop concentration in Mala Seidemynukha destroying equipment and personnel.
 It also engaged in small arms battles prompting Russian forces to withdraw.
 On 10 November 2022, the battalion liberated Snihurivka in the Mykolaiv Oblast.

 On 6 September 2023, a soldier of the battalion, Orlov Andriy Igorovych (Hero of Ukraine) was killed in combat on the frontlines.
 On 1 October 2023, the 131st Separate Reconnaissance Battalion was awarded the honorary name "Colonel Yevhen Konovalets".

+On 1 October 2023, Ukrainian President Volodymyr Zelenskyy handed a ribbon of honorary to the battalion to be named in honour of interwar period Ukrainian military and political leader of the Organisation of Ukrainian Nationalists Yevhen Konovalets.